IxyR4/Hello/src/com/sudoku/readme.md

 You can change the difficulty of the "game" by changing the value/int named "delNumber" in Main.java.
 It's easy to see and is currently on row 19.
 If you enter "7" in delNumber as an example, it will remove 7 numbers and change them to zeros.
 That gives you 7 numbers to solve out.

 There is no need to build, or test it really.
-Just add the code into a compiler and run it.
+Just add the code into a compiler, read the comments and run it.
 (Do not forget to change difficulty by changing delNumber)